 Understanding Tendon Injuries

 Tendon injuries often result from overuse or sudden strain.
 Activities like weightlifting, running, playing pickleball, and even typing involve repetitive motions which stress tendons.
 Over time, they cause micro-tears, i.e., minor tears that can grow into a more severe tear or injury.
 Accidents or sudden movements, like slipping, sliding, and falling, put rapid, immense pressure on your tendons.
-This unexpected stress can tbe debilitating.
+This unexpected stress can be debilitating.

 Leading Causes of Tendon Injuries